classico-trad-ecletico/comparative-histories/chapter.md

-Comparative textbooks such as James Fergusson's early *Illustrated Handbook of Architecture*, Étienne Barberot's *Histoire des styles*, Auguste Choisy's *Histoire de l'architecture*, or Fletchers' *History of Architecture on the Comparative Method* portrayed architectural history as a collection of culture--epochs through time and space, each signaled by a characteristic style [@barberot:1891histoire, v.
+Comparative textbooks such as James Fergusson's early *Illustrated Handbook of Architecture*, Étienne Barberot's *Histoire des styles*, Auguste Choisy's *Histoire de l'architecture*, or Fletcher's *History of Architecture on the Comparative Method* portrayed architectural history as a collection of culture--epochs through time and space, each signaled by a characteristic style [@barberot:1891histoire, v.
 1, p. v].
 These